fnproject/tutorials/JavaFDKIntroduction/README.md

 # Exploring the Code

 We've generated, compiled, and run the Java function so let's take a look at the code.
-You may want to open the code in your favourite IDE to edit and test but it isn't necessary and you can use whatever text editor you prefer.
+You may want to open the code in your favorite IDE or editor.

 Below is the generated `com.example.fn.HelloFunction` class.
 As you can see the function is just a method on a POJO that takes a string value